If you are a new blogger or author, you probably know that a mailing list should be one of your promotion tools.

 One last check you need to do is for your subscribers.
 It is a little hidden, so here is how you can find your list.

-First, go to the Analyse tab and the click Subscribers.
+First, go to the Analyse tab and click Subscribers.
 Scroll down until you see Feedburner Email Subscriptions.

 Click to open the Manage Your Email Subscriber List.